ktakekoshi/COVID-MP-PCR/README.md

 - The sheet is placed on a loader.
 - Wells in the sheet are loaded with reagents.
 - The loader is equipped with X-Y robotic transfer / dispensing system that transfers patient specimens to wells and records the locations of each patient specimen.
-- The sheet if necessary is manually transferred to a water bath set a temperature appropriate for reverse transcription.
+- The sheet if necessary is manually transferred to a water bath set at a temperature appropriate for reverse transcription.
 -  The sheet is manually transferred by laboratory technicians between the three or more water baths at different temperatures – denaturation, annealing, and extension – to accomplish the PCR amplification, according to protocol appropriate to the testing reagents.
 - The sheet is placed on a reader device at the end and/or during the procedure.
 - Using this massively parallel batch-based testing system, it is proposed that anywhere from 300 - 10,000 or more test results could be obtained in a single run.
-- Depending on performance characteristics, follow-up testing of positive results using standardized means may be performed for confirmation.
+- Depending on performance characteristics, follow-up testing of positive results using standardized testing may be performed for confirmation.